Pulsar Polarization Array Limits on Ultralight Axion-like Dark Matter: B. Bayesian Analysis Framework

 The random noise includes temporally uncorrelated (white noise) and correlated (red noise) parts.
 Our modeling of white noise is similar to that of the PTA analysis, with the covariance matrix

-Here $\sigma_{p,n}$ is the measurement error of the observed PA residual $\Delta\PA^{\rm obs}_{p,n}$ for the $n$-th epoch of the $p$-th pulsar.
-EF$_p$ is a rescaling factor introduced to model the non-Gaussianity of the observational noise, and EQ$_p$ is additional white noise added in quadrature.
-We treat these two factors as free for individual pulsars.
+Here $\sigma_{p,n}$ is the measurement error of the observed PA residual $\Delta\PA^{\rm obs}_{p,n}$ for the $n$-th epoch of the $p$-th pulsar, EF$_p$ is a rescaling factor of the measurement error, and EQ$_p$ is additional white noise added in quadrature.
+EF$_p$ and EQ$_p$ are free parameters.
+We introduce them to collectively account for the contributions from uncorrelated and weakly correlated processes, considering the complexity of measuring the individual components of white noise.
 Their prior distributions are given by

 where ${\rm U}$ is a uniform distribution.
 Note, EQ$_p$ has been commonly used for modeling jitter noise, namely random pulse-to-pulse variation, in high-precision pulsar timing analysis~\cite{sod+14}.
 For the pulsar polarization data analyzed here, the jitter noise is not significant as a contribution to the observed PA residuals.
 Actually, the measured jitter noise in the considered pulsars yields a profile variation by only up to $\sim 1/100$ of a phase bin.
-Instead, a major source for additional white noise may arise from ionospheric Faraday rotation on timescales much shorter than the observation cadence.
+However, complex effects such as underestimated or overestimated error bars, $\Delta \PA$ variations at short timescales due to unmodeled ionospheric effects, environmental fluctuations, and even residual RFI effects after the mitigation procedure~\cite{2023PASA...40...49Z} could bring in additional white noise and contribute to EF$_p$ and EQ$_p$.

 For the red noise, we only consider the contributions uncorrelated between different pulsars, such as the RM variations caused by the temporal effects in the ISM~\cite{smt+23}.
 The covariance matrix is then block-diagonal, represented as $\bC^r = {\rm diag}\{C_1^r,\,\dots,C_{\mathcal{N}}^r\}$, where $\mathcal{N}$ denotes the number of pulsars.
 We model the red noise with a power-law spectrum in the frequency domain.
 The covariance matrix in the time domain is thus given by